How to Select Valve Actuators for Rotary Valves

 • System maintenance

 The most practical pneumatic actuators utilize an air pressure supply of 40 to 120 psi (3 to 8 bar).
-Generally they are sized for a supply pressure of 60 to 80 psi (4 to 6 bar).
-Higher are air pressure is usually difficult to guarantee and lower pressures require a very large diameter piston or diaphragm to generate desirable torque.
+Generally, they are sized for a supply pressure of 60 to 80 psi (4 to 6 bar).
+Higher air pressure is usually difficult to guarantee, and lower pressures require a very large diameter piston or diaphragm to generate desirable torque.

 Temperature range: Both pneumatic and electric actuators may be used in a wide temperature range.
-The standard temperature range of a pneumatic actuator is from -4 to 150° F (-20 to 70°C) but may be extended to -40 to 250°F (-40 to 121°C) with optional seals, bearings and grease.
-If control accessories are used (limit switches, solenoid valves etc.) they may not have the same temperature rating as the actuator and this should be considered in all applications.
-In low-temperature applications the quality of the supply air in relation to dew point should be considered.
-Dew point is the temperature at which condensation occurs in air.
-Condensate may freeze and block air supply line making the actuator inoperable.
+The standard temperature range of a pneumatic actuator is from -4 to 150°F (-20 to 70°C) but may be extended to -40 to 250°F (-40 to 121°C) with optional seals, bearings and grease.
+If control accessories are used (limit switches, solenoid valves, etc.) they may not have the same temperature rating as the actuator, and this should be considered in all applications.
+In low-temperature applications, the quality of the supply air in relation to dew point should be considered.
+The dew point is the temperature at which condensation occurs in air.
+Condensate may freeze and block the air supply line making the actuator inoperable.

 It is sometimes difficult to justify the use of electric actuators in a hazardous environment, but if compressed air is not available or if a pneumatic actuator will not provide the operating characteristics required, then an electric actuator with a properly classified enclosure may be used.